Looking for a simple way to create a dual pricing table with Elementor?

-Pricing Tables are a common element on websites that sell courses, services, packages, deals, etc. There are times when the Pricing Structure is a bit complex and has multiple packages with varied duration.
+Pricing Tables are common on websites that sell courses, services, packages, deals, etc. However, there are times when the Pricing Structure is a bit complex and has multiple packages with varied duration.
 You can create Pricing Tables with Elementor and PowerPack’s Pricing Table Widget.

-But, when it comes to creating Pricing Tables with Multiple Durations and Varied Pricing, you can use the Content Toggle Widget in combination with the Pricing Table widget.
+But, when creating Pricing Tables with Multiple Durations and Varied Pricing, you can use the Content Toggle Widget in combination with the Pricing Table widget.

 Creating Variable Pricing Table with Elementor

-Step 1: Go to WP admin dashboard and click Elementor > My templates.
+Step 1: Go to the WP admin dashboard and click Elementor > My templates.

 Step 2: Click the Add New button and select the template type as Section.
 Give it a proper name and click on the Create Template button.

 Step 3: Now, you will be presented with multiple pre-designed templates.
-Go to the Blocks tab and select the category as Pricing, choose the desired template to preview, and click Insert to add it to the page.
+Go to the Blocks tab, select the category as Pricing, choose the desired template to preview, and click Insert to add it to the page.

 Step 4: Now, as we need to design two different Pricing Tables for toggle (Monthly and Annual Plans), go ahead and add another pricing table on the page by repeating the above step or clicking on the duplicate icon on the current row.

 Step 5: We will start editing one Pricing Table at a time.
 Select the leftmost table of the first table group to show its properties.

 Step 6: Change the Title, Subtitle, pricing, features, and other contents as required in the content tab.
 You can enable/disable ribbon too for your featured plan as well.
 Add the respective link on the button link under the footer sub-category.

 Step 7: Now it’s time for designing.
 Move on to the Style tab and make the changes there.
 You can change the table’s color, typography, padding, size, positioning, alignment, etc., from this tab.
 This is what the table looks like after making the changes.

-Tip: Design your best-performing plan in a way that stands out and catches more attention.
+Tip: Design your best-performing plan to stand out and catch more attention.